-- In the first phase, the Mathematical Language Processing (MLP) approach [24] extracts semantic information from the textual context by providing identifier-definiens12 pairs. - (2) The MLP annotations self-assess their reliability by annotate each identifier-definiens pair with its probabilities.
+- 1. In the first phase, the Mathematical Language Processing (MLP) approach [19] extracts semantic information from the textual context by providing identifier-definiens12 pairs. - 2.
+The MLP annotations self-assess their reliability by annotating each identifier-definiens pair with its probabilities.
 Often, the methods do not find highly ranked semantic information.
-In such cases, we combine the MLP results with a dictionarybased method.
+In such cases, we combine the results from the MLP with a dictionary-based method.
 In particular, we use the dictionaries from the POM tagger [28] that associate context-free semantics with the presentation tree.
-Since the dictionary entries are not ranked, we use them to drop unmentioned identifier-definiens pairs and choose the highest rank of the remaining pairs. - (3) Based on the chosen semantic information, we redefine the content tree by reordering the nodes and subtrees.
+Since the dictionary entries are not ranked, we use them to drop unmentioned identifier-definiens pairs and choose the highest rank of the remaining pairs. - 3.
+Based on the chosen semantic information, we redefine the content tree by reordering the nodes and subtrees.